Tour du Mont Blanc camping

 Not included in the price

-- Transport to and from the start of the trek
+- Transport to/from the starting/ending point of the trek in Les Houches

 - Drinks other than water served with meals